-- Determine origin and cause of fires in compliance with NFPA 921 guidelines - Provide documentation and assistance to law enforcement agencies for follow up of criminal fire investigations - Provide documentation and assistance to District Attorney's office regarding criminal fire investigations - Provide documentation and assistance to private fire investigators and insurance industry representatives regarding civil fire investigations - Establish and deliver an effective training program for chief and company officers throughout the County to conduct preliminary fire investigations and initial origin and cause determinations following NFPA 921 guidelines - Establish effective lines of communications with partner agencies to promote information sharing - Provide training for fire investigation staff to increase their skills and proficiency in the field of fire investigation - Provide a quarterly report to the Fire Authority that outlines the number of fires investigated, case status, dollar loss, and number of arrests by jurisdiction - Facilitate regular meetings for all county fire agencies to discuss issues and concerns related to fire investigations
+- Determine origin and cause of fires in compliance with NFPA 921 guidelines. - Provide documentation and assistance to law enforcement agencies for follow up of criminal fire investigations. - Provide documentation and assistance to District Attorney's office regarding criminal fire investigations. - Provide documentation and assistance to private fire investigators and insurance industry representatives regarding civil fire investigations. - Establish and deliver an effective training program for chief and company officers throughout the County to conduct preliminary fire investigations and initial origin and cause determinations following NFPA 921 guidelines. - Establish effective lines of communications with partner agencies to promote information sharing. - Provide training for fire investigation staff to increase their skills and proficiency in the field of fire investigation. - Provide a quarterly report to the Fire Authority that outlines the number of fires investigated, case status, dollar loss, and number of arrests by jurisdiction. - Actively participate in the Stanislaus County Arson Task Force. - Facilitate regular meetings for all county fire agencies to discuss issues and concerns related to fire investigations